bekk/bekk-christmas/post/thecloud/serverless-api-with-zeit-now.md

 So in order to retrieve Albert's gift list, we simply go to the route `/api/gift-lists/albert`.
 Neat, right?

 ## So, how do I deploy this?
 Well, I promised you that the API could be deployed with one single command.
 And that's totally true, just stay in your project's root and run the command `now` in the terminal.
-Now will spin up a server for you and provide free automatic SSL with zero configuration.
+Now will spin up a server and provide free automatic SSL with zero configuration.
 After some seconds, you will receive a live URL like this `https://gift-lists.username.now.sh/` and Santa's API is ready to go.

 Made some changes or added more endpoints?
 Just run `now` again and the URL point to the latest changes.